centreon/centreon-documentation/en/integrations/data-analytics/sc-elasticsearch-metrics.md

 ---
-id: elasticsearch-metrics
+id: sc-elastic-metrics
-title: Elasticsearch metrics
+title: Elastic metrics
 ---

 ## How it works